 The PhD Comprehensive Examination and Dissertation Handbook is for Doctor of Philosophy (PhD) students at the Jefferson College of Population Health (JCPH).
-This Handbook is intended to serve as a supplement to the larger Student Handbook and does not supersede any guidance contained in the Student Handbook.
-The guidance contained here refers specifically to the comprehensive examination and dissertation phases of the PhD program.
+This Handbook is intended to serve as a supplement to the larger Student Handbook located under Handbooks & Forms on the Student Resources page, and does not supersede any guidance contained in the Student Handbook.
+The guidance contained here refers specifically to the Comprehensive Examination and Dissertation phases of the PhD program.
 Please refer any questions to the Program Director.